NYDrewReynolds/intro_to_turing/README.md

 ##What we'll be doing today:

 1. Command line introduction:
  * making directories and files.
  * Basic navigation.
  * Using irb.

 2. Best practices and workflow efficiencies
+ * Do assignments early so you can go back and improve.
+ * Ex.
+Pragmatic Studios

 3. Learning the Turing lingo:
  * Cohorts, Modules, Posses, Lightning Talks, Code Retreats, Electives.